alimoameri/alimoameri.github.io/content/posts/unix-for-poets.md

 ...
 ```

 An we have list of words sorted by frequency in the output.
-Note that there are some entries like a single s.
+Note that there are some entries like a single `s`.
 It's beacuse we use a very simple word tokenization method, words like It's will break into two parts It and s.
 We can use more accurate tokenization methods, but in this simple example the simple appraoch serves us well.

 Small changes to the tokenizing rule are easy to make, but can have a dramatic impact.
 For example we can count vowel sequences instead of words by changing the tokenizing rule to emit sequences of vowels rather than sequences of alphabetic characters.